The Support You Need to Succeed

 Undocumented Student Programs welcomes all DREAMers, students from mixed-status families, and undocu allies!
 No matter your immigration status or cultural background, you have an equal opportunity at UCR to get a quality education in a safe and friendly environment with resources to help you achieve your goals.

-UCR's student health and well-being promotion department, The Well takes a holistic approach to UCR student success through health education, food security initiatives, mental health resources, fitness incentive programs, and more.
+UCR's student health and well-being promotion department, The Well takes a holistic approach to UCR student success through health education, mental health resources, fitness incentive programs, and more.
 Their weekly Peanut Butter & Jogging run provides inspiration (and sandwiches) to UCR students, staff and faculty.

 Women’s Resource Center